 Ventral canal cell of female gametophyte disappears during fertilization and pollen tube enters archegonium.
 Now cilia add no cytoplasmic membrane get removed.
 Male nuclei shift towards female nuclei.
 Both nuclei fuse to form the diploid zygote.

-D. Embryo development of Ginkgoales:
+Embryo Development of Ginkgoales:

 In the zygote, free nuclear division occurs and 256 cells are formed.
 Although central vacuole is not formed.
-It enlarges at the micropylar end forms a suspensor.
-In a developed embryo, two cotyledons and shoot apex are present.
+It enlarges at the micropylar end and forms a suspensor.
+In a developed embryo, two cotyledons and a shoot apex are present.

 The seed normally possesses one embryo.
 The seed is large and is protected by a distinct three-layered seed coat (tests) formed from the ovular integument.
 The outermost layer of the seed coat is fleshy, the middle layer is hard and stony.
 The innermost turns into a thin fleshy layer.
 The germination of the seed is hypogeal, which finally gives rise to a new Ginkgo plant.